electricimp/Builder/README.md

 folder.
 Cache for every resource expires and gets automatically invalidated in 24 hours after creation.

-To turn the cache on, pass the `--cache-all` option to the builder.
+To turn the cache on, pass the `--cache` option to the builder.
 You may also use the short version `-c`.
-If the option is not specified, Builder will not use file cache even if the cached data exist and is valid - it will query remote resources on every execution.
+If the option is not specified, Builder will not use file cache even if the cached data exist and is valid --- it will query remote resources on every execution.

+To reset cache use both `-c` and `--clear-cache` options.

 If a resource should never be cached it needs to be added to the `exclude-list.builder` file.
 One can use wildcard character to mask file names.